 Caaargh takes that moment of unbelievable stress and tension and lets you put yourself through it continuously.

 Hi, I'm Adam.
-I’m a game designer by night (a web developer at Kyan by day).
+I’m a game designer / developer.

 I make games because it gives me a chance to play with design, storytelling, programming, music, audio, and more while poking at the question 'what makes something fun?'